-Virginia Shore has curated more than 200 international exhibitions for public and private projects and worked with thousands of artists domestically and internationally.
-She has overseen dozens of site-specific commissions.
-She has established relationships with hundreds of artists, architects, curators, foundations, dealers, collectors, and institutions around the world.
+Shore has curated hundreds of international exhibitions and collections for public and private projects and worked with thousands of artists domestically and internationally.
+She has overseen dozens of monumental site-specific commissions.
+She has established relationships with dealers, architects, curators, foundations, collectors, and institutions globally.
 A few of her projects include the US embassies/consulates: Abuja, Bamako, Beijing, Dakar, Guangzhou, Istanbul, Islamabad, Jakarta, Johannesburg, Kabul, London, Moscow, Mumbai, Rabat, Surabaya, and Tijuana.
-In 2014, Ms. Shore established the first biennial “Medal of Arts" award at the State Department.
-The Medal has been awarded to twenty artists including; Julie Mehretu, Jeff Koons, Rachel Whiteread, Kiki Smith, Mark Bradford, Cai Guo-Qiang, Kehinde Wiley, Maya Lin, Imran Qureshi, Pat Steir, Nick Cave, Pedro Reyes, Xu Bing, Shazia Sikander and Jenny Holzer.
+In 2014, Ms. Shore established the first biennial “Medal of Arts" award at the Department.
+Thus far, the Medal has been awarded to twenty artists including; Julie Mehretu, Jeff Koons, Rachel Whiteread, Kiki Smith, Mark Bradford, Cai Guo-Qiang, Kehinde Wiley, Maya Lin, Imran Qureshi, Pat Steir, Nick Cave, Pedro Reyes, Xu Bing, Shazia Sikander, Sam Gilliam, and Jenny Holzer.

-Ms. Shore is an arts advocate, in 2018 she curated the first "By the People" Festival with Halycon in the District.
+Shore is an arts advocate, in 2018 she curated the first "By the People" Festival with Halycon in the District.
 As founding curator, the Festival's mission intended to promote empathy and spark civil discourse, building bridges across the cultural divide – throughout the city.
-Shore is a frequent lecturer and panelist with talks/presentations at the Phillips Collection, the Tate Modern, the Arts Club in Chicago, the Smithsonian Associates, the Aspen Institute, and numerous embassies worldwide.
+Shore is a frequent lecturer and panelist with talks/presentations at the Phillips Collection, the Tate Modern, the Arts Club in Chicago, the Smithsonian, the Aspen Institute, and numerous embassies worldwide.
 She holds a B.A. in Political Science and an M.A. in Art History.
-She is on the Cultural Advisory Board at Meridian International and a member of the Halycon Art Committee.
-Ms. Shore is a member of the Association of Professional Art Advisors.
+She is a member of the Cultural Advisory Board of Meridian International and the Halycon Arts Lab Executive Committee.
+She is a member of the Association of Professional Art Advisors.
 SAA clients include; the Barack Obama Foundation/Obama Presidential Center, the Fredriksen Family Collection in collaboration with the New National Museum of Norway, the Emerson Collective, and the Hall Group.